Aetopia/Minimum-Framerate-Halo-Infinite/README.md

            Try both values and see which one works best for you.

-    3. Use Ultra Low Latency + Mouse Polling Rate set to 1000 Hz.
+        3. Use Ultra Low Latency + Mouse Polling Rate set to 1000 Hz or higher.